Dherse/masterproef/abstract.typ

 === Medical
 The medical industry has been using optical fibers for a long time, and photonic processors can be used as processing units for these fibers.
 They can also be included in the RF processing chains of equipment like MRI machines.

-All of these factors combine place photonic processors in a unique way where they can be integrated into many existing technologies and fields, making them a promising technology.
+All of these factors combined place photonic processors in a unique way where they can be integrated into many existing technologies and fields, making them a promising technology.

 #colbreak(weak: true)
 = PHÔS